 Exploring the future through Electric Nation

-Innovation projects are critical to understand what demand EV charging will create, enabling the trialling of smart charging with customers to prove feasibility and acceptability.
+Innovation projects are critical to understand what demand EV charging will create, and they have also allowed network operators to trial of smart charging with customers to prove feasibility and acceptability.
 Western Power Distribution’s Network Innovation Project Electric Nation

-was one such initiativen developed to address the challenge of increasing demand on distribution networks from the electrification of transport.
+was one such initiative developed to address the challenge of increasing demand on distribution networks from the electrification of transport.

 Delivered by project partners EA Technology, Drive Electric, TRL and Lucy GridKey between 2016 and 2019, Electric Nation aimed to:

 - Expand understanding of the impact of domestic EV charging on distribution networks (range of vehicles, up to 7kW charge rate)

 - Increase understanding of charging behaviour for different vehicle types

 - Evaluate technical feasibility and customer acceptance of smart charging solutions to manage additional demand

 The two-year field trial included 673 participants and more than 130,000 charging events.
 Smart charging in Electric Nation involved sending signals to slow charging down when necessary or using tariffs to encourage drivers to charge outside of peak times

 What we discovered about demand management